GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Mathematics is important in programming, but it’s just one of a lot of things that are important.
-If you overemphasize the math then you underemphasize stuff which might be even more important, such as literacy.
+> ### Code is expensive to change, but design is cheaper to change, and requirements are even cheaper to change.
 >
-> ~ *Douglas Crockford*
+> ~ *Daniel T. Barry*

 ---
 ## 🏎 Quick Facts